getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 This snapshot is the first to deliver bulletproof boot management out-of-the-box, leveraging [clr-boot-manager](/2017/03/26/clr-boot-manager-now-available-in-solus) to enable  the maintenance and garbage collection of kernels, as well as configuration of the bootloader (across GRUB2 for Legacy Boot and goofiboot for UEFI boot).

-Furthermore, clr-boot-manager enables the retaining of known-working kernels, so you can always rollback to a prior kernel if a kernel upgrade results in the inability to boot.
+Furthermore, clr-boot-manager enables the retention of known-working kernels, so you can always rollback to a prior kernel if a kernel upgrade results in the inability to boot.
 This gives users even more confidence in upgrading their system, and ensures that their running systems will just keep working as expected.

-clr-boot-manager also provides us a pathway to supporting **multiple** kernels.
+clr-boot-manager also provides a pathway to supporting **multiple** kernels.
 By default, we provide the LTS kernel to our users, however we now have the flexibility to provide multiple kernels without "branch jumping" existing users onto a mainline kernel, something we plan on adding in the future.

 ### Graphics Stack and Kernel Enablement